kevin218/Eureka/docs/source/ecf.rst

 isplots_S3
 ''''''''''
 Sets how many plots should be saved when running Stage 3.
 A full description of these outputs is available here: :ref:`Stage 3 Output <s3-out>`

+nplots
+''''''
+Sets how many of each type of figure you want to make per file.

 vmin
 ''''